 Aspiring environmental engineers may be curious about potential earnings and projected growth of openings into the future.
 Fortunately for people seeking careers in this field, environmental engineering is both relatively lucrative and secure with respect to future job opportunities.

-Also, data from PayScale (2017)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.
+Also, data from PayScale (2020)—a site for self-reported salaries—suggests that environmental engineers with project management, regulatory compliance, environmental compliance, and engineering design experience also tend to earn more.

 Job Outlook – Government efforts to improve water quality and efficiency, clean contaminated sites, and enforce environmental regulations drive demand for environmental engineers.
-The BLS (Dec.
-2015) projected that environmental engineer employment would grow by 12 percent between 2014 and 2024, three times the average for all engineering specialties.
+The BLS (2020) projected that environmental engineer employment would grow 3 percent nationally between 2019 and 2029, about as fast aas average for all occupations around the country (4 percent).
 Prospects are generally best for candidates with master’s degrees.

 Lastly, professional and educational environmental engineering organizations support students and professionals throughout their careers.
 They provide career and training information, professional networking opportunities, continuing education courses, and more.
 Now-and-future environmental engineers may find the following agencies helpful: